namgengr/MicroMouse/README.md

 # MicroMouse
 MicroMouse Simulator

+This simulator runs all sixteen direction preferences and compiles statistics for each.
+Find the direction preference that solves for the shortest path to the center of the maze.
+Or maybe your battery runtime is low and you want to find the direction preference that gives the minumum number of squares traversed to reach the center.
+You can experiment by customizing your own maze using a simple text file.

 Instructions:
-1. Install
+1. Download .msi file from this repository.
+Install on your computer.
-2. Use File/Open in the menu to select a .map file from the application directory.
+2. Use File/Open in the menu to select a .map maze file from the application directory.
 3. Select Run in the menu.
 Application will run through sixteen direction preferences compiling data for each run.
 This will take anywhere from 3-5 seconds depending on the speed of your computer.
 4. All sixteen direction preferences are selectible from the menu.
 Some direction preferences are more desireable than others based on run statistics.